 Regrade Requests |

-If you believe one of your lab or problem set grades is incorrect, you may be able to receive a regrade and you should submit a regrade request form no later than 48 hours after grades have been released for that assignment.
-Please note that the regrade request form will close at 11:59 PM on the last day of classes (Thursday, April 13, 2023).
+If you believe one of your lab or problem set grades is incorrect, you may be able to receive a regrade and you should submit a regrade request form no later than 7 days after grades have been released for that assignment.
+Do not submit a regrade request form before final grades for the assignment are released on Canvas.
 Regrade requests for exams must be submitted through Gradescope and we will share share further details on Piazza after the first midterm.
+We do not accept regrade requests for lecture questions or lecture starters.
+Please note that the regrade request form will close for the term at 11:59 PM on Friday, December 13.
 You must specify which parts of your solution you believe were graded incorrectly, explaining why your answer should be marked correctly with reference to the rubric and the posted solution, if available.
 Regrade requests that either question the rubric or do not explain why the answer should be considered correct according to the rubric will not be considered.
 Note that we reserve the right to regrade the entirety of any assignment submitted.
 When requesting a regrade, your old grade will be discarded and your new grade could be higher or lower.
 Any regrade request that does not comply with this Policy will be denied without written reply.
 Examples of unacceptable explanations are:

 Examples of good explanations are: